 COMMON GALLINULE – (Gallinula galeata) – (See images below)

 DESCRIPTION: The Common Gallinule is a water bird that is generally black, with a little bit of white on the wings and tail underside.
 The bird has a red bill with a yellow tip, and a red frontal shield.
 The legs are green-yellow except for red near the belly.
 The feet are large like those of hens, and the toes are lobed to allow good swimming.
 Sexes are similar.
 Juveniles lack the frontal shield.
-It is about one foot long (30 cm).
+The bird is about one foot long (30 cm).

 NAME: The English name ‘Gallinule’ means ‘little hen’ in Latin.
 As for the Latin species name ‘galeata’, it means ‘helmet’, in reference to the bird’s frontal shield.
 The Common gallinule used to be called ‘Common Moorhen’, but now the latter name refers to the Old World species (Latin name Gallinula chloropus), whereas the former is the New World species.